hpe-storage/scod/docs/learn/persistent_storage/index.md

 ```markdown
 echo Hello from Kubernetes Storage > /usr/share/nginx/html/index.html
 ```

+If we switch back over to the browser and refresh the page (http://127.0.0.1), you should see your changes.

 Once done, press **Ctrl-D** to exit the pod.
 Use **Ctrl+C** to exit the port-forwarding.